ftc358/gaulbots-source/source/about/index.md

 During years 2014 - 2015, the team went as far as regional division finalists and also won the Rockwell Collins Innovate award that celebrates the creativity of the team.

 In the 2015-16 season, team 359 was on the Winning Alliance for both Los Angeles FTC Qualifying Tournament and Las Vegas FTC Regional Championship Tournament.
-On the latter competition, 359 also achieved the Finalist Alliance and the Connet Award.
+On the latter competition, 359 also achieved the Finalist Alliance and the Connect Award.

 In the 2016-17 season, team 359 won the PTC Design Award in Los Angeles FTC Interleague Tournament, while in the 2017-18 season, 359 was invited to the FTC World Championship Tournament.